 Frequently Asked Questions by Economics Undergraduates

-Before visiting us to change your major, it is a good idea to run a What-If Analysis in PatriotWeb.
+Before visiting us to change your major, it is a good idea to run a "What-If" Degree Analysis in PatriotWeb.
 This will ensure that there are no surprises when you switch your major.

 See the advisor to begin the paperwork or find the Change of Major Declaration form online on the registrar's website under forms.